kitnil/awesome/README.md

 - [BillCipher](https://github.com/GitHackTools/BillCipher) - Information Gathering tool for a Website or IP address
 - [yamllint](https://github.com/adrienverge/yamllint) - A linter for YAML files.
 - [docker-label-inspector](https://github.com/garethr/docker-label-inspector) - Docker Label Inspector is a tool to help ensure you're providing your Docker images with the metadata they will need out in the wilds of the internet.
-- [webrecorder](https://github.com/webrecorder/webrecorder) - Web Archiving For All!
+- [conifer](https://github.com/webrecorder/conifer) - Collect and revisit web pages.
 - [LeakLooker](https://github.com/woj-ciech/LeakLooker) - Find open databases - Powered by Binaryedge.io
 - [grr](https://github.com/google/grr) - GRR Rapid Response: remote live forensics for incident response
 - [handout](https://github.com/danijar/handout) - Turn Python scripts into handouts with Markdown and figures